kontena/docs/advanced/authentication.md

 #### `server.root_url`

-This is he base URL to your Master Instance, which is used to build the callback url.
+This is the base URL to your Master Instance, which is used to build the callback url.
 You can use this setting if your Kontena Platform Master is accessible through a DNS name such as `kontena-master.example.com`.

 **Example:** `https://10.0.0.1:9292`